 FUE vs FUT Costs

 You can expect the more modern FUE technique to be more expensive than the FUT technique at the majority of hair transplant clinics.
-The price will also be determined by the extent of the work required.
-Patients who require a larger number of grafts may find that FUT allows them to stay within their budget.
-Take a look at our hair transplant costs page for more information.
-You can also use our graft calculator page to understand how many grafts you are likely to require for your hair transplant.
+The extent of the work required will also determine the price.
+Patients who require more grafts may find that FUT allows them to stay within their budget.

-FUE vs FUT Hair Shave
+FUE and FUT Hair Shave Differences

-FUE vs FUT Recovery
+FUE vs FUT Recovery Differences

 For more information, please refer to our guide to hair transplant aftercare and recovery.